 Günth.
 Cat., VI., p.
 260, Allp.
 MS. Macl.
 Cat., 867.
 Abundant during the summer months, and caught largely in seine-nets in our estuaries.
-They are valuable market fish, although it is to be regretted that their mode of capture by the seine-net appears to commit great havoc-among the young of other valuable food fishes.
+They are valuable market fish, although it is to be regretted that their mode of anong the young of other valuable food fishes.